Conor Murray: gives great hang time

 A good friend of mine posted that on Facebook the night before the Ireland-New Zealand match in Dublin a couple of weeks ago.
 He was savaged.
 The social media outrage-ometer - which revs along at a high level anyway - burst right through the red line.
 Heavy words were lightly thrown; friendships tested.

 How could anybody be so unpatriotic as to cheer against an Irish team - albeit one steeled by a couple of South Africans?

 I could understand why.
 I didn’t agree with his sentiment - I’ve always enjoyed watching the Irish rugby team - but do see how somebody could get thoroughly fecked off with the sound of the rugby juggernaut crashing into their local every winter weekend.

-So, for the purposes of reconciliation and understanding, I’m trying to do my bit by listing some of the more bewildering terms you will hear shouted at the big screens of Kavanagh’s or Johnson’s or the Silken Thomas of a Saturday.
+So, for the purposes of reconciliation, I’m trying to do my bit by listing some of the more bewildering terms you will hear shouted at the big screens of Kavanagh’s or Johnson’s or the Silken Thomas of a Saturday.
 Then we’re giving their meaning.

 With a little more understanding we can all stand shoulder to shoulder and celebrate our citizenship of Rugby Country.

 1. Nice hands Joey: I’ve played a bit of Tag.

 2. His game management is superb*: There is no higher calling than management and even when playing or watching sport you should be thinking along managerial lines.
 I work as a manager by the way.

 *See also ref management and clock management.

 3. Excellent hang-time Murray, now get up Trimble, UP-UP-UP-UP: I coach an U14 team.